Mount Baker–Snoqualmie National Forest

-The Mount Baker–Snoqualmie National Forest in Washington is a National Forest extending more than 140 mi along the western slopes of the Cascade Range from the Canada–US border to the northern boundary of Mount Rainier National Park.
-It is administered by the United States Forest Service, which has headquarter offices for this forest in Everett.
-Local ranger district offices are in North Bend and Skykomish.
+The Mount Baker–Snoqualmie National Forest is a National Forest in Washington extending more than 140 mi along the western slopes of the Cascade Range from the Canada–US border to the northern boundary of Mount Rainier National Park.
+It is administered by the United States Forest Service, with the forest's headquarters in South Everett.
+Local ranger district offices are located in Sedro-Woolley, Darrington, Skykomish, North Bend and Enumclaw.

 History

 Mount Baker National Forest was established as the Washington Forest Reserve on February 22, 1897, with 3594240 acre.
 It became a national forest on March 4, 1907, and was renamed as Mount Baker National Forest on January 21, 1924.
 Snoqualmie National Forest was established from land in Washington NF on 1 July 1908 with 961,120 acres (3,889.52 km^{2}).
 A part of Rainier National Forest was added on October 19, 1933.
 The two were administratively combined in 1974.

 The 1935 version of The Call of the Wild, starring Clark Gable, Loretta Young and Jack Oakie, was filmed on location in Mount Baker National Forest.
 Twentieth Century Pictures believed the location was remote enough to guarantee lack of interruption from skiers and other forest visitors.
 Paramount Pictures later filmed The Barrier (1937) at Mount Baker Lodge.